4 Tips for Brainstorming Blog Topics

-Very few things are more frustrating than writer’s block.
+Very few things are more frustrating than brainstorming blog ideas when you’re suffering from writer’s block.
 You just sit at your desk and stare at your desktop screen.
 Your mind is a total blank—it’s like you’ve forgotten how to link words together to form a coherent sentence.
-Meanwhile, your word processor’s cursor blinks at you mockingly.
-(Can you tell I’m writing from experience here?)

 At times like those, you can feel like you’re cast out at sea.
 Here are a few life preservers you can grab when you’re trying to come up with blog ideas and writer’s block strikes.